 19. The song "One of My Turns" was influenced by an incident in which singer and songwriter Roy Harper vandalized his caravan at the "Knebworth Festival" in 1975.
 Remember, Harper is a friend of "Pink Floyd" members and the one who sang "Have A Cigar" from "Wish You Were Here".

 20. The song "Hey You" was written by Waters inspired by the ending of his first marriage.
 The song was not included in the film because Waters thought his lyrics did not fit the chronology of the plot.
 The one who plays bass in this song is David Gilmour.

 21. The melody of the guitar and bass after the words "Open Your heart, I'm coming home" is the same as the melody in the song" Another Brick In The Wall, Part 1 ".

-22. The sound effects of seagull that are heard during the song "Is there Anybody Out There" are the same sounds that are heard in "Echoes" from the album "Meddle".
+22. The sound effects of seagulls that are heard during the song "Is There Anybody Out There" are the same sounds that are heard in "Echoes" from the album "Meddle".

 23. Waters noted that the song "Nobody Home" was written about all sorts of people he knew.

 24. The line "I've got a grand piano to prop up my mortal remains" refers to Rick Wright and his condition during the recording of the album.

 25. The line "Wild, Staring Eyes" refers to Syd Barrett, of course.

 26. The lyrics to the song "Comfortably Numb" were written by Waters and were inspired by a shot of pain he received from a doctor before a show that took place on June 29, 1977, in Philadelphia as part of the "In the Flesh" tour.
 The shot caused anesthesia in his hands and he found it difficult to concentrate on playing, just as described in the song, including the words: "That'll keep you going through the show" and "My hands felt just like two balloons".